mrdougwright/rubykin.github.io/loops.md

 ```

 ```
-1) What’s the current value of the _time_ variable?
+1) What’s the current value of the current_time variable?
 ```